-Line 11 - Fill in any short-term capital loss carryover from column (e) on line 5 of Schedule WD or Schedule WD (Form 2).
-Fill in any long-term capital loss carryover from column (e) on line 13 of Schedule WD or Schedule WD (Form 2).
+Line 11 - Fill in any short-term capital loss carryover on line 5 of Schedule WD or Schedule 2WD.
+Fill in any long-term capital loss carryover on line 13 of Schedule WD or Schedule 2WD.

 If you are filing Form 1 or 1NPR, any excess deductions reported on line 11 are not allowed to be claimed in computing the Wisconsin itemized deduction credit.